KingAyussh1/NLP-Sentiment-Analysis/README.md

 # NLP-Sentiment-Analysis

-Created an application that would perform sentiment analysis on a provided text and then deployed application over the web using Flask micro-framework.
+Created an application that would perform sentiment analysis on a provided text and then deployed the application over the web using Flask micro-framework.

-- Ran Unit tests on our application.
+- Ran Unit tests on our application(unittest library).
 - Incorporated Error handling
-- Ran static code analysis.
+- Ran static code analysis(PyLint library).